Provide Radar additional fraud data

 - Verify that your integration works

-Create a Radar Session from your client and it send to your server
+Create a Radar Session from your client and send it to your server

 You need to create a Radar Session in your checkout flow or when saving card details.
 Stripe uses the Radar Session to associate the client information captured by Stripe libraries with subsequent server-side API requests.